sCrypt-Inc/scryptTS-docs/docs/tokens/ft.md

 console.log('Transfer tx:', tx.id)
 ```

-In the above code, a partial transaction is constructed, which unlocks the first UTXO containing a `BSV20P2PKH` instance.
+In the above code, a partial transaction is constructed, which unlocks the first UTXO containing a `BSV20V2P2PKH` instance.
 The actual contract call doesn't execute yet, as we set the `multiContractCall` flag within the method call parameters.

 We then feed that partially constructed transaction via the second contract call, which will unlock the `HashPuzzleFT` instance.
 Just like the first call, this call also has the `multiContractCall` flag set.

 Once the transaction is fully built, we can sign and broadcast it using the `SmartContract.multiContractCall` function.

-## v2

-***Comming soon...***

 ## `buildStateOutputFT`